Bahram-gitHub/Review-section-by-react/README.md

 - it has an option that display the item randomly in list by pressing that

-- or we cam simply move up or down the list
+- or we can simply move up or down the list